ostranme/swagger-ui-themes/README.md

 #### Requesting new theme

-- Title your new issue Theme request: theme-name (e.g., Theme request: solarized).
+- Title your new issue Theme request: theme-name (e.g., Theme request: theme-solarized).
 - Include a few use cases for your requested theme.
 How do you plan on using it?

 ## License